pyinvoke/invoke/docs/concepts/execution.rst

             # Would be nice to generalize this?
             if parameter:
                 # TODO: handle non-None parameter w/ None values (error)
+                # NOTE: this is where parallelization would occur; probably
+                # need to move into sub-method
                 for value in values:
                     my_kwargs = dict(kwargs)
                     my_kwargs[parameter] = value